OkkarMin/crazy-button-multiplayer-workshop/README.md

 3. Client - Server socket connection established (Client ↔️ Server)
 4. Connect is established till Client or Server close the connection

+> Handshake : just like the name suggests, handshake occurs when two entities are connected.
+In our case client and server are connected

 **Server push data to Client, without Client asking for it**

 ## Daily Example: